 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

-- Joint physical custody – Both parents share the physical custody that child spends equal time with both parents.
+- Joint physical custody – Both parents share the physical custody that the child spends equal time with both parents.

-Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate inability to cooperate.
+Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate an inability to cooperate.

-To grant joint physical custody, Australian courts consider a lot of pre-conditions such as, geographical proximity, compatible parenting, co-operation, ability to supervise the child etc. Before applying for the joint parentage of the child the parents need to prove other
+To grant joint physical custody, Australian courts consider a lot of pre-conditions such as geographical proximity, compatible parenting, co-operation, ability to supervise the child etc. Before applying for the joint parentage of the child the parents need to prove other

 Other countries like South Africa, Netherlands, Singapore, Thailand etc all have shared parenting norms and give the interests of the child utmost importance while deciding custody matters.